Leo K. Thorsness: Post-military life

 From 1979 to 1985, Thorsness served as Director of Civic Affairs for Litton Industries.
 He then served as a state senator in Washington.
 Following his retirement, he served on the board of directors of the Congressional Medal of Honor Foundation.
 He moved from Catalina, Arizona, to Madison, Alabama, with his wife in early 2008 to be close to family.

 In 2004, the University of Richmond announced the establishment of an endowed chair in leadership and ethics named in honor of Thorsness.
 The Colonel Leo K. and Gaylee Thorsness Endowed Chair in Ethical Leadership was funded by a $1,000,000 gift organized by W. Thomas Matthews, President and CEO of the Global Private Client Group at Smith Barney.
 Thorsness also served as Distinguished Leader in Residence at the Jepson School of Leadership Studies.
 The Thorsness chair is held by Donelson R. Forsyth, a social psychologist with expertise in group dynamics.

 Thorsness' autobiography, Surviving Hell: A POW's Journey, was published in December 2008.

-Thorsness died on May 2, 2017, in St. Augustine, Florida, at the age of eighty-five.
+Thorsness died on May 2, 2017, in St. Augustine, Florida, at the age of 85.
 According to his wife, Gaylee, the cause of death was leukemia.
-He is buried with full military honors at Arlington National Cemetery.
+He was buried with full military honors at Arlington National Cemetery.

 In August 2020, Thorsness was named the Class Exemplar for the United States Air Force Academy's Class of 2023.